jpgrana/bayesian-approach-predicting-well-production/readme.md

 ![GitHub Logo](/images/pred_pooled_rm.png)

-A histogram of the uncertainties for each prediction shows a range of +/- 90 to +/- 240 bbl/day, based on two standard deviations.
-The model RMSE of +/- 188 bbl/day would probably be applied to all predictions in a non-Bayesian regression.
+A histogram of the uncertainties for each prediction shows a range of +/- 90 to +/- 240 bbl, based on two standard deviations.
+The model RMSE of +/- 188 bbl would probably be applied to all predictions in a non-Bayesian regression.

 ![GitHub Logo](/images/pred_uncertainty.png)